Improve EMS provider performance with counseling, coaching and disciplining

 When to counsel an EMS provider

 The event investigation of what happened reveals that the caregiver at the foot of the ambulance stretcher removed his hands from the stretcher to grab a cardiac monitor that was falling off the cot.
 The caregiver lost control of the foot of the cot and the stretcher dropped to the pavement without the wheels extending.

 Normally, the caregiver at the foot of the stretcher maintains control of the stretcher until the wheels are lowered to the ground.

 Procedure requires that all items are secured on the stretcher before moving patient.
 Procedure also requires that the caregiver maintain control of the stretcher.

-The supervisor determines that happened or occurred due to human error — a slip, lapse or mistake.
+The supervisor determines this happened or occurred due to human error – a slip, lapse or mistake.

 The incident is handled or managed through a change in processes, procedures, training, design or environment.
 The change process focuses on safe removal of patients from the ambulance, identifying an inconsistent and unclear policy on handling portable oxygen, monitors and IVs when moving patients.

-The caregiver is counselled on maintaining control of the stretcher.
+The caregiver is counseled on maintaining control of the stretcher.